synclounge/synclounge/README.md

 	* We log absolutely nothing to disk.
 Data is kept within the room instance until you leave or the server restarts.
 We have enabled SSL on our public servers but if privacy is a concern for you we strongly suggest running your own server.
 For more details read the 'Building and Deploying' section below.

 * _Speaking of SSL, why isn't the site served over HTTPS?_
- 	* While we would love to run the SyncLounge application over HTTPS, doing so forces modern browsers in to blocking all HTTP connections.
+ 	* By default SyncLounge is server via HTTP.
+While we do offer HTTPS, doing so forces modern browsers in to blocking all HTTP connections.
 This effectively stops all communication with Plex Clients which are all HTTP.
 ## Screenshots

 Head to the [website](http://synclounge.tv)